umaar/devtools-nov-2013/README.md

 # Slides for DevFest London 2013 on the Chrome DevTools

-### Because of some media, these slides are like, 20mb+ so watch out mobile data usage!
+### Because of some media, these slides are like, 20mb+ so watch out for mobile data usage!

 `npm install && grunt`